 Fellow, Litigation Counsel of America

-Named by Chambers USA: America's Leading Lawyers for Business as one of the leading commercial litigators in Delaware
+Named by Chambers USA: America's Leading Lawyers for Business as one of the leading Chancery litigators in Delaware

-Recognized by The Best Lawyers in America in the areas of Commercial Litigation, Corporate Law and Litigation - Mergers & Acquisitions
+Recognized by The Best Lawyers in America in the areas of Commercial Litigation, Corporate Law and Litigation - Mergers & Acquisitions, most recently in the 2021 edition

 Recognized by Benchmark Litigation